 Success of Training Program Graduates

-Within the past decade, 100 percent of the graduates of UT Southwestern’s Allergy & Immunology training program have passed the American Board of Allergy and Immunology certifying examination.
+Within the past decade, 100 percent of the graduates of UT Southwestern’s Allergy and Immunology Training Program have passed the American Board of Allergy and Immunology certifying examination.
 Most graduates are currently in private or group practice settings, however, a few have become full-time medical school faculty members.
-More than half of our clinical faculty are prior graduates of the Allergy & Immunology training program.
+More than half of our clinical faculty are prior graduates of the Allergy and Immunology Training Program.